*Last updated December 4, 2025

 • Stairs I climbed to reach the tower’s cab: 97

-• Number of seasons the caretaker (Mike) has been tending that tower: 14
+• Number of seasons the caretaker (Mike) has been tending that lookout: 14

 • Most technical CoHP conquered: Mt.
 Hood